-Killam is a thriving, vibrant town located within Flagstaff County, at the intersections of Highways 36 and 13 in central Alberta.
-Killam is an exceptionally clean, quiet municipality with welcoming residents that are committed to their community.
-Killam offers traditional "small town values" with the comforts you have come to expect in larger centres.
+Killam is a thriving, vibrant town (population 918) located within Flagstaff County, at the busy intersection of Highways 36 and 13 in east central Alberta.
+Killam is a well manicured municipality with welcoming residents that are committed to the continued success of their community.
+Killam stives to offer traditional "small town values"- while providing those additional comforts expected from larger centres.

 Whether you are looking to relocate your family, establish a business, or are a developer looking for an investment opportunity, Killam can truly offer "Life Without Compromise"…

-Killam is located at the junction of two major highways, #13 linking Saskatoon and Edmonton, and #36 linking Fort McMurray with the major US border crossing at Coutts.
-The Town is situated on the CPR railway mainline from Winnipeg to Edmonton.
-Desirable property with either or both highway and railway frontage is available.
-In Killam, you are only a 1.5 hour drive to Edmonton International Airport, and a 5 minute drive to local airport
+Killam is located at the junction of two major highways, Hwy13 linking Saskatoon and Edmonton, and Hwy 36 that links Fort McMurray with the major US border crossing at Coutts.
+The Town is situated on the CPR railway mainline that runs from Winnipeg to Edmonton.
+Desirable property with either or both highway and railway frontage is available for sale.
+In Killam, you are only a 1.5 hour drive to Edmonton International Airport, and a 5 minute drive to the local airport.

 Killam sits on the huge underground Belly River formation.
 A Town of Killam water study outlines the vast potential of this aquifer.
 Any industry requiring water would be well-served to examine a Killam location.
-A newly installed Bulk Water station can provide quality water and fast fill times for any of your business needs.
+An easily accessible Bulk Water station provides quality water and fast fill times for any of your business needs.

 Killam lies in the heart of Alberta's grain belt and is central to large cattle and hog populations as well.
 Situated along the CPR railway mainline Viterra, one of the largest grain handlers in Canada, and Great Northern Grain, an independent grain buying terminal, offer local producers exceptional marketing options.
 Opportunities abound for agri-processing firms in such areas as pea-processing, strawboard, intensive livestock operations, and more.